ubitux/scad/README.md

 ==============

-**Note**: I'm in the process of making and upstreaming all kind of other things so there current isn't much to see.
+**Note**: I'm in the process of making and upstreaming all kind of other things so there currently isn't much to see.

 BeagleBone Black case
 ---------------------